BAMUM Royal-Hierarchy Ensemble (110 cm — Kounden Fertile Queen + Nurse + Sterilized Queen + Pot du Peuple)

 1. Aesthetic Style and Terracotta Monumentality

-Hailing from the Kounden Chiefdom, this is an artistically unparalleled, multi-figure terracotta installation.
-Hornek calls its artistic design and expressiveness "peerless."
-The artist has achieved a masterpiece of narrative clay modeling, utilizing scale and specific physical attributes to map the complex hierarchy of the Bamum royal court.
+Hailing from the Kounden Chiefdom, this is a highly detailed, multi-figure terracotta installation.
+Hornek highlights its artistic design and expressiveness.
+The artist has achieved a sophisticated level of narrative clay modeling, utilizing scale and specific physical attributes to map the complex hierarchy of the Bamum royal court.
 The fertile queen is rendered with maternal, grounded volume, while the accompanying nurse and the highly adorned, tattooed representational queen display stiff, formal postures.
-The intricately modeled "pot du peuple" (pot of the people) on its wooden stool ties the human figures to the practical magic of the chiefdom.
+The intricately modeled "pot du peuple" (pot of the people) on its wooden stool ties the human figures to the traditional practices of the chiefdom.

 2. Ritual Function and the Court Hierarchy

-This ensemble is a profound, unvarnished look at the ruthless pragmatism of Grassfields royal politics, as Hornek explicitly documents:
+This ensemble is associated with the complex pragmatism of Grassfields royal politics, as documented by Hornek:

 - The seated queen with twins (one of the many wives of the clan leader, royal insignia chain around her neck) represents ultimate fertility.
 Her sole task was to bear children.